• About Us

 We didn’t see Shota or Misha again during our remaining days in Kakheti.
 Perhaps they were busy nursing hangovers, milking cows, or finding girls.

-4 Comments to: “Shota and Misha’s Excellent Adventure”
+4 thoughts on “Shota and Misha’s Excellent Adventure”

 Namaste!